ArmorGroup

-ArmorGroup International is a British company that provides private security services.
+ArmorGroup International was a British company which provided private security services.
 It was founded in 1981 and was listed on the London Stock Exchange until 6 June 2008 (it was acquired by G4S plc in April 2008).

 ArmorGroup provides protective security services, risk management consultancy, security training and mine action services.
 It has 38 offices in 27 countries, including Afghanistan, Bahrain, Colombia, Iraq, Lebanon, Nigeria and Sudan.

 It is a founder and full member of the International Peace Operations Association (IPOA), the British Association of Private Security Companies (BAPSC) and the Private Security Company Association of Iraq (PSCAI).

 History

 ArmorGroup began operations in 1981 as Defence Systems Limited (DSL), a company founded "to provide protective security services principally to multinational oil and gas companies."
 The publicly traded Armor Holdings, Inc., a business principally involved in the manufacture of armored vehicles and law enforcement equipment, acquired DSL in 1997.
 Some of the current senior management team carried out a Management Buyout of the company in November 2003, backed by Granville Baird Capital Partners and Barclays Bank.
 ArmorGroup was listed on the main list of the London Stock Exchange in December 2004.

 ArmorGroup first entered Iraq under contract with the Bechtel Corporation in May 2003.
 ArmorGroup is now one of the very few private security companies which is legally registered and licensed to operate by the Iraqi Ministry of Interior and Ministry of Trade.
 In 2007, the firm had 1,200 employees in Iraq.
 ArmorGroup provides security for roughly one third of all nonmilitary supply convoys in Iraq.

 In 2007, the Washington Post cited U.S. Labor Department information that ArmorGroup had sustained 26 fatalities in Iraq.

 In 2007, it posted a US$9.2 million profit, reporting $295 million turnover for that year.
 On March 20, 2008, the company announced that its board had recommended a £43.6 million cash offer for the company by G4S plc.
 The acquisition completed on 29 April 2008.
 G4S has basically retired the "ArmorGroup" name, although ArmorGroup North America, Inc. ("AGNA") is still in existence (see below).

 In August 2009, ArmorGroup employee Danny Fitzsimons killed two colleagues in Iraq, Paul McGuigan and Darren Hoare, and attempted to kill an Iraqi security guard; Fitzsimons, McGuigan and Hoare had been stationed in the Green Zone at the time.
 Under the U.S.–Iraq Status of Forces Agreement, which ended diplomatic immunity for foreigners in Iraq, Fitzsimons was tried by the Iraqi judicial system and sentenced to 20 years in prison on 28 February 2011.
 Fitzsimons claimed he was acting in self-defence after a fight broke out with McGuigan and Hoare, and unsuccessfully requested a plea agreement on manslaughter charges instead.